timedreamer/jhblog/content/post/2019-02-01-fisher-s-exact-test-using-geneoverlap.md

 The test based on the hypergeometric distribution (hypergeometric test) is identical to the corresponding one-tailed version of Fisher's exact test).
 Reciprocally, the p-value of a two-sided Fisher's exact test can be calculated as the sum of two appropriate hypergeometric tests (for more information see)

-The Fisher's exact test starts with the contigency table which similar with chi-squared test.
+The Fisher's exact test starts with the contingency table which similar with chi-squared test.
 Previously, I've been manually made the contingency table and did the test using `fisher.test` in R. However, I found this method is cumbersome and error prone.

-In this post, I found the [**GeneOverlap**](https://www.bioconductor.org/packages/release/bioc/html/GeneOverlap.html) package in R can do this job much more elegent.
-The nice thing is: it can also do the test for two `list` and have a convinient plotting function.
+In this post, I found the [**GeneOverlap**](https://www.bioconductor.org/packages/release/bioc/html/GeneOverlap.html) package in R can do this job much more elegant.
+The nice thing is: it can also do the test for two `list` and have a convenient plotting function.
 More info is in the [manual](https://bioconductor.org/packages/release/bioc/vignettes/GeneOverlap/inst/doc/GeneOverlap.pdf).

 ---